 The fact is, everyone has something they’re good at… something that drives who they are deep down inside, it gnaws at our heart until we wake up and give in to the destiny that is laid out before us.

 Growing into my lanky teenage body, I became pretty darn good at putting together concise tight sentences that led to exciting flowing paragraphs.
 I was good at it… one letter at a time, nicely constructed words and phrases can evoke an emotional response from the reader.
-Looking back now to childhood, it dawns on me that my roots in writing lie in the alphabet blocks I played with as a child.
+Looking back now to childhood, it dawns on me that my roots in writing lie in the alphabet blocks I played with in kindergarten.

-I was always good with language, writing and speaking… but I never much cared for math.
+That’s not surprising as I was always good with language, writing and public speaking… but I never much cared for math.
 In school, when my teacher chalked out an algebra or trigonometry equation on the blackboard, I remember cringing.
 I’d roll my eyes down to an open book and hope Mrs. Wilson didn’t pick me.
 Although I tried desperately to be invisible, my best efforts were always thwarted and somehow I’d be summoned to the head of the class to answer a question.

 Yes, I hated mathematics, but there was always something special about writing for me.
 For as far back as I can recall, I preferred engrossing myself in literature.
 From the wholesome tales of Huckleberry Finn to the madness of Stephen King and genius of Sidney Sheldon, I always knew I wanted to write stories professionally.

 Of course, I didn’t have the foggiest clue as to what commercial writing entailed.
 I just knew I had to write.
 It wasn’t a choice for me… there was only one thing I was really good at… writing stories.
-When I was sixteen, I wrote my first 10,000 word short story.
+When I was sixteen, I wrote my first 10,000 word short story in a NY detention center.
 Most kids I knew back there in Ossining, New York, where I grew up with an alcoholic, child abusing mother, were concerned with sports… but my focus was on writing a story about a witch who cursed a fictitious town called Rell Ridge.
 I remember scribbling it out in longhand.
 One word led to a paragraph and those built numerous pages of content

 I published that story… taking it out of my antique trunk where I keep all my private, unpublished work.
 Years ago, Storyteller was the foundation for the Hollywood SPEC screenplay I wrote for JS Integrity Management of Los Angeles.
 I suppose that short and the subsequent script are the beginning of my professional writing career.